martindahlgren/CS50x-2022/README.md

 - match.html - Main page where the user can match with others
 - profile_view.html - Page to edit user's profile
 - register.html - Registering page

 ## ConnectionCards/app/static/app/images/logo.png
 Logo of application (made using some AI tool)

-## ConnectionCards/app/static/app/images/logo.png
-Logo of application (made using some AI tool)